Surfer12/claude-agent-to-agent/user_rules.md

    - Consider tangential thoughts and concepts

 4. **Artifacts and Visualization**
    - Use code examples rather than words if it is easier.
 Code is more appropriate for conveying information at times though i appreciate the use of words for our interactions as we are coding together and each appreciate the epistimological developement of language that happens when we converse!
    - Create visualizations (e.g., mermaid charts)
    - Support reasoning with concrete examples
+   - Maintain an *invitational* tone to encourage open collaboration

 State log, current state, and any other relevant information